 The Black German Shepherd is often misunderstood.
 They are frequently assumed to be mutts — a mixed breed dog — and some people believe that they have physical or temperament-related problems too.

-In reality, Black GSDs are fantastic family dogs, who aren’t really that much different than standard German Shepherds.
+In reality, the All Black German shepherd is a fantastic family dog, who isn’t really that much different than a standard German Shepherd.

-Black German Shepherds are nothing more than typical German Shepherds with a genetic mutation that turns their coats black.
+Black German Shepherds are nothing more than typical German Shepherds with a genetic mutation that turns their coats solid black.

-They also exhibit a few other physical differences that distinguish them from their typically colored counterparts, but they are all members of the same dog breed.
+They also exhibit a few other physical differences, including a straighter back, that distinguish them from their typically colored counterparts, but they are all members of the same dog breed.